 Limneos-Papakosta’s persistence paid off, adding the much needed optimism about her endeavor: Her team did uncover an early Hellenistic statue bearing hallmarks of Alexander the Great.

 The marble statue most definitely depicts “Alexander the Great, the Spear Bearer.”
-It was created with the same technique of the great sculptor Lysippus — that is, with a tilted head going a bit to the side and down.
+It was created with the same technique of the great sculptor Lysippus—that is, with the head tilted downwards and to the side.

 The statue, which is now universally acknowledged to represent the great general, is now exhibited at the National Museum of Alexandria.

-Maybe we really are closer to the unravelling of the great mystery of the Alexander the Great Tomb after the passage of millennia.
+Perhaps this is proof that we really are closer to the unravelling of the great mystery of the tomb of Alexander the Great then we have ever been before.

-Or maybe, the great conqueror who believed he was the son of Zeus will continue to hide in the depths of history, forever immortal.
+However, it is also possible that the great conqueror who believed he was the son of Zeus will continue to hide in the depths of history remaining forever immortal.